Wonderful views from the farm

-> Swallows arriving back each year in the valley marks the arrival of spring.
+Swallows arriving back each year in the valley marks the arrival of spring.
+These little fellows hatched out last summer in one of our sheds.
 You will see a wide range of birds, including Dippers and Wagtails along with regular sightings of Buzzards and Heron on the river.
 We also have a nesting pair of Barn Owls.
 You may see a flash of white sweeping across the fields at night and you will hear their calls.

-> Two types of wild deer roam across our fields.
+Two types of wild deer roam across our fields.
 If you are lucky, you will spot Red deer, generally on the higher land and Roe deer, who live in woodland nearby.
 Other wildlife includes rabbits, weasels, foxes, badgers and hares.
 Sadly red squirrels are rarenow, but you may be lucky and spot one

 The River Kent is home to the White Claw Crayfish, which is a rare protected species.
 Otter also live on the Kent.
 The river is stocked with trout and salmon return each year to spawn.
 We have two fly fishing permits for the River Kent on our land.
 If you have a National River License (you can purchase one at the Beehive in Staveley) and a rod, please ask us for a permit and you are welcome to try your luck.